OpenDataGIS/ckan-docker-iepnb/README.md

 These parameters can be added to the `.env` file

 For more information please see [ckanext-envvars](https://github.com/okfn/ckanext-envvars)

+### ckan-pycsw
+[ckan-pycsw](https://github.com/mjanez/ckan-pycsw) is a docker compose environment (based on [pycsw](https://github.com/geopython/pycsw)) for development and testing with CKAN Open Data portals.[^5]

+Available components:
+* **pycsw**: The pycsw app.
+An [OARec](https://ogcapi.ogc.org/records) and [OGC CSW](https://opengeospatial.org/standards/cat) server implementation written in Python.
+* **ckan2pycsw**: Software to achieve interoperability with the open data portals based on CKAN.
+To do this, ckan2pycsw reads data from an instance using the CKAN API, generates ISO-19115/ISO-19139 metadata using [pygeometa](https://geopython.github.io/pygeometa/), or a custom schema that is based on a customized CKAN schema, and populates a [pycsw](https://pycsw.org/) instance that exposes the metadata using CSW and OAI-PMH.

 [^1]: Official CKAN repo: https://github.com/ckan/ckan-docker-base